 To fix this problem, you need to ensure to make your ads more relevant to the keywords and the search terms.
 Taking this step will not only improve the relevance but will also improve the Quality Score as well as increase the conversion rate.

-Moreover, if a certain search term is irrelevant, add it to your negative list to ensure that your ad is not triggered to that irrelevant search term.
-It is better to be safe than wasting money.
+Moreover, if a certain search term is irrelevant, add it to your negative list to ensure that your ad is not triggered by that irrelevant search term.
+It is better to be safe than to waste money.

 Competitor Analysis is the process of identifying your competitors and assessing their strategies, strengths and weaknesses.
 This is an essential part of the PPC Campaign strategy.
 A Competitors Analysis provides a wealth of information about your competitors, that will help you create campaigns that are competitive.

 To conduct a competitor analysis you should know about: